 The donation went toward a co-op project that sent two students to India to help women and girls victimized by human trafficking.
 Each student was given one Bitcoin, while the remaining eight Bitcoins were converted to Canadian dollars to help fund the trip.
 After all, not every restaurant, taxi and airline accepts Bitcoin—though many might soon, considering the currency is expanding to campuses across Canada.

-For example, the McGill Cryptocurrency Club launched paper airplanes with QR codes that could be used to receive $5, $10 or $20 worth of Bitcoin during this year’s frosh week in Montreal.
+For example, the McGill Cryptocurrency Club have launched paper airplanes with QR codes that could be used to receive $5, $10 or $20 worth of Bitcoin during frosh week.
 Which raises the question: where can students use Bitcoin to buy a beer?